 In the evening I had dinner and watched TV.
 One of the workers from the hotel offered to take me downtown so I could see the start line.
 It turns out it it close to TCF Center where the expo was held.

 When I got back I got my stuff ready for the race and went to sleep.

 The race was fun!
 But my foot did bother me and I ended up walking a lot.
 I enjoyed this race and would definitely do it again.
 Oh, and I finished in 2:45:41.

 Have you run a race where you did not train well for it or were not prepared?
 How did it go?

 Linking up with Kim and Deborah for the Weekly Run Down.

-This week’s Tuesday Topic: What are your favorite non-running or non-fitness hobbies?
-You can write about this topic, or feel free to post any running related blog post.
+This week’s Tuesday Topic: What are you favorite running books?
+You can write about this topic or feel free to post any running related blog post.
 Remember to Link-up with Kim and Zenaida!
 Visit at least two of the other linked posts – the more the merrier!
 Remember to come back for later linkers!

 Here are a few great books I’ve read:

 Born to Run:I loved reading about the Tarahumara Indians and their barefoot running.
 They’re amazing natural ultramarathoners!
 I remember learning about chia seeds. 🙂